Tripoli FCT 2016 at Stolat, Bulgaria

 by Padraig O’Malley, FCT Director

 The 7th annual conference of the Forum for Cities in Transition (FCT) was held from 16th to 21st of October at Stone & Compass center, in Stolat, Bulgaria. the center was made available to the FCT by Stone and Compass co-founders Robert Goodwin and Julie Kiernan.
-They were also the largest donors toward cost for hosing the October conference.
+They were also the largest donors toward costs for hosting the October conference.

 On this plot, there are facilities that allowed us to host a conference for approximately 80 people, 60 of whom came from 15 cities, once divided by war (some where the conflict is frozen and others where the conflict rages on), yet divided on ethnic, national, religious or ideological lines, now in different stages of conflict transformation and transition to “normalcy.”